iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ![sweepLineStringToFacetsExampleIso](./assets/SweepLineStringToFacetsVerticalSweep.png)

 In the second example, the same red linestring is swept to the same facets but along a non-vertical direction.

 ![sweepLineStringToFacetsExampleIso](./assets/SweepLinStringToFacetsNonVertical.png)

+New method  [PolyfaceQuery.sweepLineStringToFacetsXY]($core-geometry) performs the same sweep optimized around a 2D range search object which the caller supplies.
+The search object must support the queries in the interface [Range2dSearchInterface]($core-geometry).

 ## Map Layers